 Friday, May 18, 2012

-Leaving Isla Mujeres - to drive to Progresso
+Leaving Isla Mujeres for Progresso

-And as you know it's all in the details.
+And as you know, it's all in the details.

-We live on the oceanfront where clouds of airborne sea salt roll over the island and we are constantly battling rust and corrosion on anything made of metal.
+We live on the oceanfront, where clouds of airborne sea salt roll over the island, and we are constantly battling rust and corrosion on anything made of metal.
 I had to wash the car daily to stop the rust.
-Plus ours was probably the only Nissan Hybrid in Mexico, so future repairs could be a problem.
-And finally, with four people in the car, we were barely able to drive over the, topes, speed bumps that are very common on roads in Mexico.
+Plus, ours was probably the only Nissan Hybrid in Mexico, so future repairs could be a problem.
+And finally, with four people in the car, we were barely able to drive over the topes, speed bumps that are very common on roads in Mexico.
 The car just didn't have enough ground clearance.

 Linea Peninsula Shipping

-What to do: We couldn't sell the car in Mexico, as it had been imported on a temporary permit.
+What to do?
+We couldn't sell the car in Mexico, as it had been imported on a temporary permit.
 We couldn't sell the car in the USA as the gauges were in metric and the car didn't have the correct EPA stickers.
 So the Altima had to go back to Canada.
 How to do this?
-We didn't want to drive it back as we aren't comfortable crossing the USA-Mexico border right now, and as much as we love driving trips we had other plans for a holiday this year.
+We didn't want to drive it back as we aren't comfortable crossing the USA-Mexico border right now, and as much as we love driving trips, we had other plans for a holiday this year.
 I started investigating on the internet for an alternative means of getting the car back to Canada.

-Step one was to drive the car to Progresso, about four and a half hours north-east of Cancun and register with Linea Peninsula a container shipping company.
+Step one was to drive the car to Progresso, about four and a half hours north-east of Cancun and register with Linea Peninsula, a container shipping company.
 The staff were great!
-They helped us navigate the complex rules to process the car through Mexican Customs, clear it through American Customs, and truck it to the USA-Canada border.
+They helped us navigate the complex rules to process the car through Mexican Customs, clear it through American Customs, and truck it to the USA-Canada border

 Banjercito - paperwork

 Step two was to export the car through Mexican Customs.
-We used Angie Winegar at Banjercito in Progresso, to process the paperwork.
+We used Angie Winegar at Banjercito in Progresso to process the paperwork.
 Angie was fantastic.
 She advised us that we had a slight delay before she could organize our permit.
-The bank computers were being updated and were off-line until later in the afternoon.
+The bank computers were being updated and were offline until later in the afternoon.

-Angie suggested we have a nice leisurely lunch at one of the beach restaurants, and return at 1:30 in the afternoon.
+Angie suggested we have a nice leisurely lunch at one of the beach restaurants and return at 1:30 in the afternoon.
 We did.
 She was late getting back to the office, but hustled and had our paperwork completed in twenty minutes.

 Port Authority in Progresso

-When the ship arrived in Panama City Florida, another extremely helpful person, April Parrish of Page & Jones Customs Brokers, expedited it through American Customs.
+When the ship arrived in Panama City, Florida, another extremely helpful person, April Parrish of Page & Jones Customs Brokers, expedited it through American Customs.
 They charged $300.00, but later advised me that they would be refunding $150.00 as it was not necessary to have the car inspected.

-The only wrinkle in this whole process was caused by our previous insurance carrier ICBC, operated by the province of BC.
-When we moved to Mexico they would not continue to insure our car, so we let it lapse and instead purchased Mexican insurance.
-Before leaving Canada in 2008, I had been advised by an ICBC agent that when we wanted to return they would re-insure the car and send us the decals so that we would be insured on the drive back.
+The only wrinkle in this whole process was caused by our previous insurance carrier, ICBC, operated by the province of BC.
+When we moved to Mexico, they would not continue to insure our car, so we let it lapse and instead purchased Mexican insurance.
+Before leaving Canada in 2008, I had been advised by an ICBC agent that when we wanted to return, they would re-insure the car and send us the decals so that we would be insured on the drive back.

 I had such fantastic service from the Mexican shipping company, Mexican customs, US customs, and US trucking company - only to be told by our Canadian insurance company that we were on our own.

 There is a happy ending.
-The final step required the assistance of good friend, Chuck Watt, who arranged Canadian insurance and drove it across the border for us.
+The final step required the assistance of a good friend, Chuck Watt, who arranged Canadian insurance and drove it across the border for us.
 The car is back in Vancouver, living at Chuck and Marcy's house, just waiting for a new owner.

 Sparkling clean and looking for a new owner